saterus/saterus.github.io/README.md

 - pick an exact audience
   - if in doubt, pick tony
 - pretend you are writing an email to that person
-- start with a story
+- always start with a story
-- does it have enough diagrams?
+- does it have enough diagrams? add until overkill
 - add a few random pictures
 - s/(simply|just|easily)//
 - send your exact audience the draft